 If you retire before you are entitled to a full pension, your monthly benefit is reduced.
 The amount of reduction is based on your age when benefits commence and your Pension Service Credit.
-In general, the reduction is approximately 5% for each year and partial year needed to get to the earlier of the date you would reach age 62 or the date you would have 85 points (or 81 points if eligible for the 81-Point Structure).
+Generally, the reduction is approximately 5% for each year and partial year needed to get to the earlier of the date you would reach age 62 or the date you would have 85 points (or 81 points if eligible for the 81-point structure).